In your HTML document:

 list of character sets acceptable by server (in Accept-Charset

-header field format but without any q=
+header field format but without any q= quality parameters,

 see